SmartestWashingMachine/mango2/README.md

 Unzipping a model pack will reveal a `models` folder.
 Drag this `models` folder to where `mango.exe` is located.

-- Additional text box and line models [coming soon]
+- Additional speech bubble and line models [Useful for fanart or CG images]
-- Japanese-2-English Qualia v5.4 [on hold - busy experimenting with Madness]
+- Japanese-2-English Qualia [Not recommended - this is the old model.]
+- Japanese-2-English Madness v2.1
+- Other Japanese OCR models
+- Escalator v0.1 [Coming probably never.
+Very hard to tune this one to a satisfactory level]
+- Korean-2-English Madness models [coming soon]
+- Chinese-2-English Madness models [coming soon]
+- Korean-2-English OCRs [coming soon]
+- Chinese-2-English OCR [coming soon maybe?]

+#### Poor model packs

 - ~~Japanese-2-English Radical v1.2 [coming way later...?
-Results unsatisfactory so far]~~ [Thrown out - very poor]
+Results unsatisfactory so far]~~ [Thrown out - very poor.
+RoPE does not generalize well in MT.]
-- Japanese-2-English Madness v1.0 [coming soon]
-- Japanese Lite OCR v0.5 + Japanese Massive OCR v1.0 [coming very soon]
-- Escalator v0.1 [coming probably never.
-Very hard to tune this one to a satisfactory level]
-- Reranking models v0.9 [coming soon]
+- ~~Reranking models v0.9 [coming soon.]~~ (Of questionable quality)
-- Pronoun post editing models v0.2 [coming soon]
+- ~~Pronoun post editing models v0.2 [coming soon, but of questionable quality]~~ (Mediocre)
-- Inpainting edge model v0.1 [coming soon, but of poor quality]
+- ~~Inpainting edge model v0.1 [coming soon, but of poor quality]~~ (Poor quality, only good variant would be a diffusion model but that's too heavy for general use.)
-- Paintball v1.0 [coming soon... maybe?
-It's still speculative]
+- ~~Paintball v1.0 [coming soon... maybe?
+It's still speculative]~~
-- Korean-2-English OCR + Madness models [coming soon]
-- Chinese-2-English OCR + Madness models [coming soon]
-- Korean-2-English Qualia v1.0 [coming soon maybe?]
-- Chinese-2-English Qualia v1.0 [coming soon maybe?]
+- ~~Korean-2-English Qualia~~ [Does not generalize well - going to skip it and go straight for Madness.]
+- ~~Chinese-2-English Qualia~~ [Does not generalize well - going to skip it and go straight for Madness.]

+# API usage

+While Mango 2 is open, you can also translate strings by making a `GET` call to `localhost:5000/translate` with the string to translate being the query parameter `text`.

+For example:

+`localhost:5000/translate?text=こんにちは` would translate `こんにちは`, returning a string (body) with response code `200`.

+Errors return the string `ERROR (search logs for "Task7 Error")` with response code `201`.

+The currently active translation model will be used to translate the string, regardless of what language the input string is in.
+You can change the active model in the options menu.

 # Where are the benchmarks?